-Fas-mediated signaling has traditionally been considered one of the body’s cornerstone mechanisms for activating cell death.
-Death of vital cells is a root cause of a host of diseases and conditions and has been specifically associated with many retinal diseases.
+Fas-mediated signaling is considered one of the body’s cornerstone mechanisms for activating cell death.
+Death of vital cells is a root cause of a host of diseases and conditions and has been specifically associated with many ophthalmic diseases.

 Fas-mediated cell death and immune signaling have been implicated in the development and progression of many diseases and conditions.
 ONL and others have demonstrated vital roles for Fas in a wide range of retinal disease, including retinal detachment, dry and wet age-related macular degeneration, uveitis, diabetic retinopathy, glaucoma, and optic neuropathies.

-Therefore, inhibition of Fas signaling at the receptor represents the most direct and upstream approach to preventing its negative impact.
-ONL believes that the therapeutic benefits of blocking Fas activation and its subsequent signaling may have immense and wide-ranging clinical value for patients with retinal disease.
+Inhibition of Fas signaling at the receptor represents the most direct and upstream approach to preventing its negative impact.
+ONL believes that the therapeutic benefits of blocking Fas activation and its subsequent signaling may have wide-ranging clinical value for patients suffering from retinal diseases.